astronomer/docs/astro/manage-astro-executors.md

   <meta name="og:description" content="Learn how to select and manage Astro executors." />
 </head>

 Executors are responsible for executing tasks within your DAGs.
 You can select Celery or Kubernetes executors in Astro.
-Selecting an appropriate executor can often be challenging and the intent of this topic is to provide you with the information you need to make an informed choice.
+Selecting an appropriate executor can often be challenging.
+The intent of this topic is to provide you with the information you need to make an informed choice.
 If you're new to Astro and executors, see [Airflow Executors](/learn/airflow-executors-explained).

 A single executor is assigned to each Deployment and you can change the executor assignment at any time.
 To assign an executor or modify its resource settings, see [Configure a Deployment](configure-deployment-resources.md).